dfelinto/blender-manual/manual/grease_pencil/modes/draw/tools/draw.rst

 Strength
    Control the stroke transparency (alpha).
-   From totally transparent (0.0) to fully opaque (1.0).
+   From fully transparent (0.0) to fully opaque (1.0).

-   You can change the brush strength interactively by pressing :kbd:`Shift-F` in the 3D Viewport and then moving the mouse/pen and then :kbd:`LMB`.
+   You can change the brush strength interactively by pressing :kbd:`Shift-F` in the 3D Viewport and then moving the pointer and then :kbd:`LMB`.
    You can also enter the size numerically.

    Use Pressure (pressure sensitivity icon)